Nlytn/AppSec-Writeups/HTB/cap.md

 ![screenshot of linpeas results](/Assets/HtB/Cap/linpeas_results.png)

 A quick search returns a PoC for this exploit.
-Its a simple python script that will leverage polkit to add a new user with sudo privileges, so let's try it out.
+It's a simple python script that will leverage polkit to add a new user with sudo privileges, so let's try it out.
 Since this is a HtB machine, it doesn't have external internet access.
 So we can download this exploit to our local machine, then set up a python web server to serve the file.
 From the remote (victim) machine, issue a wget back to our web server to get the python file:

 ![screenshot of web server](/Assets/HtB/Cap/python_virtual_server.png)
 ![screenshot of exploit on server](/Assets/HtB/Cap/exploit_on_server.png)